Vassal (game engine)

 The Vassal Engine is a game engine for building and playing online adaptations of board games, tabletop games and card games.
 It allows users to play in real time over a live Internet connection, and also by email (PbeM).
 It runs on all platforms, and is free, open-source software.
 For example, there is a Star Wars Miniatures module, where players can play with up to three others in a digital replica of the table-top game.

 It is written in Java and the source code is available from GitHub under the LGPL open source license.

 History

-Vassal began as VASL (Virtual Advanced Squad Leader), an application for playing Advanced Squad Leader.
+Vassal began as an application for playing Advanced Squad Leader.
+This program was named VASL, an acronym for "Virtual Advanced Squad Leader."
+In 2002, this was expanded into a generic board game engine now called Vassal, with VASL being changed into just one out of many modules for Vassal.

 Available modules

-Vassal modules exist for over 1000 games, some of which are listed here.
-A more comprehensive, but not exhaustive, list of modules exists on the Vassal module site list.